URL42/DeekSeek-OCR---Dockerized-API/DOCKER_README.md

-# DeepSeek-OCR vLLM Docker Deployment
+# DeepSeek-OCR Docker Deployment (Ollama Proxy)

-This Docker setup provides a complete DeepSeek-OCR service with vLLM backend, ready for production use.
+This stack now runs a lightweight FastAPI container that forwards OCR requests to your locally running DeepSeek-OCR model in Ollama (`deepseek-ocr:latest`).
+The heavy model is **not** inside this image; make sure Ollama is running on the host.

+> The sections below were for the old GPU/vLLM image.
+Keep only the API usage examples; all GPU/model download steps are legacy.

 ## Prerequisites